StackVista/stackstate-docs/stackpacks/integrations/openshift.md

 To uninstall the OpenShift StackPack, go to the StackState UI **StackPacks** &gt; **Integrations** &gt; **OpenShift** screen and click **UNINSTALL**.
 All OpenShift StackPack specific configuration will be removed from StackState.

-See the OpenShift Agent documentation for instructions on [how to uninstall the StackState Cluster Agent and the StackState Agent](/setup/agent/openshift.md#uninstall) from your Openshift cluster.
+See the Kubernetes Agent documentation for instructions on [how to uninstall the StackState Cluster Agent and the StackState Agent](/setup/agent/kubernetes.md#uninstall) from your Openshift cluster.

 ## Release notes